PhilipRurka/easyBubble/README.md

 <img src="/demo/12-grid-system.png" alt="12 Grid System" width="40%">

 ## Re-Initialize
 By default, once the JS folder initially runs, it will crall all ezabbles and work its magic.
-However, a new one is created, you can re-initialize ezabble by calling `ezabbleLib.init();`
+However, then a new one is created, you can re-initialize ezabble by calling `ezabbleLib.init();`

 ## Additional Information
 Now that we have the bare minimum, lets customize our bubbles.